Buchanan County Section 202 Project

 For those structures in the county that were flooded by the April 1977 flood and that are still eligible for either voluntary floodproofing (raising the structure above the April 1977 flood level) or acquisition & demolition (purchasing the structure if it cannot safely be raised), the Huntington District has updated our mapping information and performed site visits to confirm eligibility.
 Eligible landowners will receive a letter providing information on voluntary floodproof and acquisition eligibility, the application process, and direct them to this website for information on the program.
-The District will then begin accepting and processing applications.
-The voluntary application process will remain open for several months to eligible landowners.
+The District has been accepting and processing eligible applications since October 2020 and will close the application period on June 30, 2022.
+Those eligible property owners who have not provided USACE with a complete application should do so as soon as possible and attend USACE Open House events or contact the District if there are any questions.
 After an owner’s application is processed and accepted the Huntington District will begin with the floodproofing & acquisition process.

 In April 2020 the US Army Corps of Engineers Huntington District received Assistant Secretary of the Army for Civil Works Policy Implementation Guidance for the Additional Supplemental Appropriations for Disaster Relief Act, 2019 (Public Law 116-20) which provides completion of the project at full federal expense.
 The previous 2005 Partnership Agreement had a 95% federal – 5% nonfederal cost share requirement.
 Therefore, Buchanan County will not be required to fund 5% of costs for the schools relocations/ floodproofing and eligible commercial & residential structures floodproofing & acquisitions.
 The USACE finalized approval of a full federal funding amendment to the 2005 Agreement with Buchanan County and the Buchanan Board of Supervisors and USACE executed the Agreement Amendment on 27 October 2020.